cs31415/cs31415.github.io/writings/Northern California Diary.md

 When we got to the mountains just outside LA, there was a fog so deep and dense that we could barely make out the road markings and the car in front of us.
 Drove slowly for about 30-40 minutes till it cleared near Frazier park.
 It had snowed in Frazier park and the mountains were fully covered in snow.
 Temperature was 35 degrees Fahrenheit.

-We finally reached home at 6:30 only to find that electricity was out on our whole street.
-It came back at around 7 pm.
+We finally reached home at 6:30 to be greeted by a pitch dark street.
+The electricity was out on our whole street.
+Gave Shonu her Chromebook which was supposed to be a Christmas present.
+She does a jumping jack dance, during which the lights come back on.

 We went to Pavan’s house at 7:45, buying some sodas along the way, and carrying some desserts.

 Sirisha had made pani puri.
 Ate about 12-16 without realizing.
 There was also Shahi paneer, rajma, chapati and rice.
-It was a very heavy dinner.
+It was a deceptively heavy dinner.

 Saw a couple of movies on their new Sony TV.
 Hindi Medium and Bell Bottom.